younes-hebik/RT01-2nd-Assignment/README.md

 -----------------------------

 This service node returns the coordinates of the last target sent by the user when called.
-It subscribes to the reaching_goal/goal topic to capture updates on the robot's target coordinates.
+It subscribes to the reaching_goal/goal topic to capture updates on the robot's target coordinates. we can get the data by calling the service using command `rosservice call Last_Target`
 ```
 Steps: